UncommonPleb/tldr/pages/common/Timeout.md

 # timeout

-> You can use the timeout command from GNU coreutils
+> You can use the timeout command from GNU coreutils.

-- You may need to install it first, but it comes in most, if not all, Linux distributions
+- You may need to install it first, but it comes in most, if not all, Linux distributions.

 `timeout [OPTION] DURATION COMMAND [ARG]...`